 magnetic tape Flexible plastic tape, with one side offering a magnetic surface suitable for storing computer data in the form of magnetized spots.
-Magnetic tape is often used for long-term storage since it can mainframe Central processing unit (CPU) and memory of a large computer.

-Magnetic tape is often used for long-term storage since it caccommodate large volumes of information.
+Magnetic tape is often used for long-term storage since it can accommodate large volumes of information.